Adult Education Program

 The goal of College & Career Resources is to create a community among Choctaw students, their college campus, and our staff wherein students are empowered to make informed decisions and develop academic and life skills to become confident, proactive, and accountable participants in their educational and professional lives.
-In order to achieve this goal, we’ve placed Choctaw Success Coaches on the campuses of Southeastern Oklahoma State University, Carl Albert State College, and Eastern Oklahoma State College to assist Choctaw students throughout their Freshman year and foster success through graduation.
+In order to achieve this goal, we’ve placed Choctaw Success Coaches on the campuses of Southeastern Oklahoma State University, Carl Albert State College, University of Oklahoma, and Eastern Oklahoma State College to assist Choctaw students throughout their Freshman year and foster success through graduation.
 We have also partnered with the OSU Center for Sovereign Nations - Stillwater to ensure that our students can achieve this goal.
 If you are a First-time Freshman, Choctaw Tribal member and are considering attending one of these schools, then please call our office today.

 Choctaw Nation College Connect

 Choctaw College Connect is the Choctaw Nation of Oklahoma’s annual college event.
 CCC creates opportunity for colleges, universities, and select Native American education organizations from across the country to connect with Choctaw high school, undergraduate, and graduate students.